LucasBrazCappelo/LucasBrazCappelo/README.md

 <img src="https://github.com/LucasBrazCappelo/ML_EPFL_Project_2/blob/main/report/figures/output_test.png" alt=U-Net width="500">
 - A second year AI project about Autonomous Vehicules

-Using Unity for simulation, we trained cars (a little Fully-Connected Neural Network) to complete a circuit.
+Using Unity for simulation, we trained cars (a little Fully-Connected Neural Network.
+The distance of the cars to the walls according to several angles in input, the direction and the speed in output) to complete a circuit.
 We launched 100 independent cars (and their network) by round and we calculated their score according to the distance covered on the course and their time.
 We used a simple genetic algorithm for optimization phase.
 The results were very satisfactory, with a good convergence, we quickly reached the end of the circuit.
 By saving the best network and reintroducing it in a new circuit, it obtained good results too, thus letting appear a good generalization.